keshav1207/keshav1207/README.md

 -  I started learning how to code as a hobby in May 2022 while working as an Accountant before developing a passion for it and deciding to switch to the tech industry.

--  I'm currently focusing on developing full stack applications using the MERN stack.